[ Printer Friendly Version ] [ Report Abuse ]

 A/N- So a huge thank you to everyone who is reading and reviewing.
 It seriously means a lot.

-So back to the chapter, Draco was in it as promised and being all sweet.
+So back to the chapter, Draco was in it as promised and being uncharacteristically nice.
 I like bits of this chapter but I'm still not 100% happy with it, but the next chapter is pretty awesome in my opinion so this one will just have to do.
 So please review and let me know what you think of Draco, Ron, Cormac, etc. Reviews seriously mean so much, so I would be so grateful if you could take just a moment to leave a quick comment.
 I will always reply so leave any questions you have.
 Please keep reading and I will update soon.
 The next chapter is a good one.